gatsbyjs/gatsby/docs/blog/2017-09-18-gatsby-modern-static-generation/index.md

 Another option, if you want to keep Wordpress' Admin UI is to maintain your content, is to separate the backend from the frontend.

-Imagine that instead of having [memcached](https://memcached.org/) caching your HTML in front of your WordPress site, you trigger a hook each time your database changes that will re-generate the frontend using Gatsby’s [Wordpress plugin](https://www.gatsbyjs.org/packages/gatsby-source-wordpress/).
+Imagine that instead of having [memcached](https://memcached.org/) caching your HTML in front of your WordPress site, you trigger a hook each time your database changes that will re-generate the frontend using Gatsby’s [Wordpress plugin](/packages/gatsby-source-wordpress/).
 Yes, Gatsby supports multiple backend sources to load your content.
 Instead of storing them inside your version control like me, you can just as well load them from your Wordpress's MySQL database.

-To conclude, modern static generators will allow us to:
+To conclude, Gatsby will allow us to:

 * serve static content without maintaining complex stacks
-* keep a clear separation between the backend and the frontend
+* keep a clear separation between content and the presentation layer
 * have cool features like client side routing and hot reload on development, out of the box
 * reuse the same code that is being used to generate the backend content at our visitors' browsers

-Hope you will experiment with Gatsby, and let me know what you think!
+I hope you will experiment with Gatsby, and let me know what you think!